PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 store at 128/128 and continue with commits and pushes only; never create, update, or reopen a pull request.

+## Pre-terminal InstanceNorm layout composite implementation

+`run_pre_terminal_instancenorm_layout_cleanup` now owns the three characterized InstanceNorm repairs.
+It imports the pass-module owners directly, calls them in post-bias, residual-Mul/Concat, and dual-stat order, forwards the same ModelIR and LayoutState to every call, and returns all three independent mappings in a fixed tuple.

+The lowerer replaces three unconsumed locals with one `_pre_terminal_instancenorm_layout_results` assignment outside the full phase store.
+The optional late-binary recovery reconciliation remains immediately before the composite, and the first terminal-affine tensor-count snapshot remains immediately after it.
+Existing lowerer compatibility wrappers and all other production call sites are unchanged.
+The store remains exactly 128/128.

+Final sequential validation under core-only `uv`:

+- focused order, mapping, identity, and boundary contracts:
+  `3 passed in 0.59s`;
+- affected InstanceNorm, terminal-affine, absolute-final, core, and store
+  contracts: `151 passed in 3.50s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.88s`;
+- synthetic core runtime contracts: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.13s`;
+- full architecture contracts: `258 passed in 19.45s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No graph traversal, repair call, mutation mapping, callback order, layout state, diagnostics, public API, artifact, dependency, or TensorFlow boundary changed.
+No real-model conversion was run because the owner runtime contract proves exact call order, mapping identity, and shared context identity, while owner-aware architecture contracts prove the unchanged total call counts.
+Commit and push this checkpoint.
+On resume, characterize the adjacent first terminal-affine recovery evidence boundary before production changes.
+Continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: